Want to get truly unique photos with interesting effects? Here’s our guide to creating surreal photos with the Lensbaby Creative Effects Kit!

-When I received the package in the mail, I admit I was a little intimidated.
-I set it aside until Scott and I visited family in Northern California over the holidays — when I knew I would have more time to play around with the kit.
+When I first received the kit in the mail, I admit I was a little intimidated, so I set it aside until Scott and I visited family in Northern California over the holidays, when I knew I would have more time to play around with it.

 The Creative Effects Kit comes with four interchangeable optics – Double Glass, Single Glass, Plastic and Pinhole / Zone Plate.
 Each optic produces a different creative effect and you can bend the lens to make each effect more dramatic or move the focal point to a different area of an image.

 It was a cold and rainy day in Northern California, so Scott and I threw a couple of umbrellas in the car and headed north toward the apple orchards that I so fondly remember photographing for my high school black-and-white photography classes.

 While staying dry in the car, it took about thirty minutes of watching a few Lensbaby instructional videos online before we felt ready to test this baby out.

 The following are three of our favorite optics in this kit and some examples of what they can do.